 Make the right economical/biz decision!

-I went on an amazing solo trip of 5 days in the UK, and I’ll tell everyone solo traveling is definitely a must to try! ? so before exchange, my bro encouraged me to try solo-ing to somewhere maybe near Austria, but I took it to the UK and it was amazing!! ?
+I went on an amazing solo trip of 5 days in the UK, and I’ll tell everyone solo traveling is definitely a must to try!? so before exchange, my bro encouraged me to try solo-ing to somewhere maybe near Austria, but I took it to the UK and it was amazing!! ?
 It was a great experience feeling all my senses and emotions heightened- fears of getting lost/heading back in the dark, alertness, appreciation of every thing around me, even the smallest things, and of course opening up to talk to so many new and random people around. 🙂 I expected it to have been maybe a little boring and tiring, having to navigate and do everything yourself, but it’s not at all!
-You get to meet your old friends studying abroad, sleep in if you wish, do anything you like including spending 2/2 days of Manchester at old trafford, and paying a shit amount of money on a game/merchandise~ Some difficulties I faced at times were the night walks alone cause it got dark at around 6pm and my hostel wasn’t in the best location but that’s the excitement of solo traveling!
+Then if you’re visiting London it’s great to know that there are London art galleries which offer free entry, so a great way to see some amazing art for free in London.
+You get to meet your old friends studying abroad, sleep in if you wish, do anything you like including spending 2/2 days of Manchester at old trafford, and paying a shit amount of money on a game/merchandise.
+I bought Manchester City vs Liverpool tickets and it’s an experience I’ll never forget.
+Some difficulties I faced at times were the night walks alone cause it got dark at around 6pm and my hostel wasn’t in the best location but that’s the excitement of solo traveling!
+Then would you dare to enter the enigmatic world of the Blackpool Tower Dungeon and unearth the spine-tingling stories that lie within its shadowy depths?
+Indulge your curiosity by visiting this great guide to the Blackpool Tower Dungeon and prepare to be enthralled.
 There’s a thin line between dangerous and adventurous and I would like to think of my journey as the latter. 🙂 if I can solo, #UKanSOLOtoo! ??

 A little travel tip.
 There’s a thin line between adventurous and dangerous, so I try to balance both! 🙂 a few weeks back I went to Croatia to cliff dive and to my complete shock, all I need to do was find a cliff and jump.
 HAHA.
 It was quite insane and although it seemed pretty damn yolo that I did it without a spotter and without much preparation, I did do my homework!!
 (Watched videos, researched on which cliffs to pick, checked the water temp/depth before jumping) & so in short, be safe but be bold too! ??? experience everything while you can but be safe and not sorry! ?